edjineer/BookNotes/Roy_CppMemory_2025.md

 * Reclamation and finalization at the end of the program
   * Free underlying storage and also finalize them by calling their destructors
 * Reclamation and finalization at the end of scope
+  * On demand

 ### Part 4: Writing Generic Containers

-#### 12. Writing Generic Containers with explicit Memory Management
+#### 12. Writing Generic Containers with Explicit Memory Management

 Intro

+* Containers managing memory
-Writing own vector
+* Writing own vector alternative
+  * Distinguish size from capacity as ints in class
+  * Track 3 pointers: beginning of storage, end of elements, end of storage
+  * Expose iterators
+  * Ctors
+  * Add elements to container with push_back and emplace_back
+  * grow function for when size exceeds capacity
+  * Insert and erase elements

-Writing own forward_list
+* Writing own forward_list alternative

 Better Memory Management

 * More efficient vector
+  * Distinguish allocation from construction
 * Low level standard facilities
 * Const or reference members and std::launder
+  * Oddities on containers that have consts

 #### 13. Writing Generic Containers with Implicit Memory Management

 Intro

 Why explicit memory management complicates our implementation